wyleyr/hankel1867tr/03-I-Exposition.md

 are logically possible, their concept clear and determinately defined for us and thus without contradiction, that question can only come to
-this: whether there is in the domain of the real or of the actual in intuition, of the presented [des Actuellen], a substrate for them;
+this: whether there is in the domain of the real or of the actual in intuition, of the Actual, a substrate for them;
 whether there are objects in which the numbers, i.e. intellectual relations of a certain sort, make their appearance.
 In this sense, to anticipate an example to be elaborated in what follows,